I have to be honest, I love budgeting.

 I love organizing my income and assigning a purpose that brings me closer to my financial goals.
 Doing the math on how quickly I can save for something or how much extra income I need to pay something off is fun for me.

 But when it comes to following my budget… I’m the worst.
-(You can get a free budget template here.)
+(You can get our spending tracker and budget workbook right here!)

 Self Control and Budgets